MrJack91/mrjack91.github.io/_posts/2025-11-11-forward-port-to-windows.md

 # excerpt_separator: <!--end_excerpt-->
 ---

-Access Web Service on Ubuntu Server from Windows with Port forwarding.
+Access a Web Service on a Ubuntu Server from Windows with Port forwarding.
-Using a standard, but still use the users ssh configurationssh .
+Using a standard port (needs root), but still use the users ssh configuration (needs the user, not root).

 ## Server Setup
 - Docker container is binded to `127.0.0.1:4200->4200/tcp`